National Asbestos Legislation

 The act also would have put personal information of claimants, including the last digits of their social security number, in a public database.

-As of 2021, a total of 16 states have enacted asbestos trust fund transparency laws similar to the FACT act.
+As of 2021, a total of 16 states have enacted asbestos trust fund transparency laws like the FACT act.

 Bruce Vento Ban Asbestos and Prevent Mesothelioma Act of 2008